Contributions to Wasabi

 How can I request a feature?

-Regardless if you are a new user of Wasabi, or a veteran black belt Wasabika, any suggestions on how to improve are very welcome.
-Please first check the existing issuesopen in new window and pull requestsopen in new window if someone has the same feature request as you.
+Regardless if you are a new user of Wasabi, or a veteran black belt Wasabika, any suggestions on how to improve it are appreciated.
+Please first check the existing issues and pull requests if someone has the same feature request as you.
 If yes, then you can comment your desired improvement under the open issue.
-If no, then please consider to open a new issueopen in new window and give a detailed request.
+If no, then please consider to open a new issue and give a detailed request.
 It makes sense to first explain the problem you have in the incumbent version of Wasabi, this is the place to express your frustrations and annoyances.
 Then describe the solution that you have envisioned, with all the nuances and details of how this would fix your problem.
-To flesh our your argument, please consider alternatives and different approaches to this feature request.
+To flesh out your argument, please consider alternatives and different approaches to this feature request.

 How can I get help and support?